kyrylokalivanov/CS-and-.NET/StudentManager/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or feedback, please open an issue on GitHub or contact [your-username] at [your-email@example.com].
+This project is for educational purposes and does not include a specific license.
+Feel free to use and modify the code for learning or personal projects.